google-pay/android-quickstart/README.md

 you continue.
 These files **must** be modified prior to running the app, as per the instructions provided in the comments.

+In Android Studio, you must open the `kotlin` or `java` directory, not the top-level directory.

 ## Requirements

 In order to build and run this sample app, make sure you: